 If you’re going to hang onto your house for an extended period of time, you might want to investigate new windows.
 Compare not only aluminum vs vinyl windows but also what they might cost you compared to the potential energy savings.
 We also love the aesthetic improvements new windows provide.
 If you can do the work yourself, you’ll find that even a custom-size vinyl window can be as inexpensive as $100 or less at your local home improvement warehouse.
 Choosing the right window type isn’t all that hard if you do the math and understand the differences of each style and form.

-Let us know in our forums if you’ve replaced your windows and if you’re a builder or remodeler, which style you tend to work with the most.
+Let us know if you’ve replaced your windows and if you’re a builder or remodeler, which style you tend to work with the most.